Archduke Otto Franz of Austria

 Otto Franz, circa 1900; Credit – Wikipedia

 By 1900, it was clear that Otto Franz had contracted syphilis.
 He withdrew from public life and spent a year in Egypt where he temporarily improved.
 After returning to Austria, Otto Franz became quite ill.
 He was in agonizing pain for the last two years of his life and was forced to replace his nose with a rubber prosthetic due to the facial deformity caused by syphilis.
-During the last months of his life, Otto Franz lived in a villa in Währing, a district of Vienna, and was nursed by his last mistress Luise Robinson and by his stepmother Maria Theresa of Portugal.
+During his last months, Otto Franz lived in a villa in Währing, a district of Vienna, and was nursed by his last mistress Luise Robinson and by his stepmother Maria Theresa of Portugal.
 On November 1, 1906, Archduke Otto Franz, aged forty-one, died.
 He was interred in the Imperial Crypt at the Capuchin Church in Vienna, Austria.

 Tomb of Archduke Otto Franz of Austria; Credit – www.findagrave.com